yenshih/style-resources-loader/README.md

 <h2 align="center">Usage</h2>

-This loader is a CSS processor resources loader for webpack, which injects your style resources (e.g. `variables / mixins`) into multiple imported `css / sass / scss / less / stylus` modules.
+This loader is a CSS processor resources loader for webpack, which injects your style resources (e.g. `variables, mixins`) into multiple imported `css, sass, scss, less, stylus` modules.

 It's mainly used to
- - share your `variables / mixins / functions` across all style files, so you don't need to `@import` them manually.
+ - share your `variables, mixins, functions` across all style files, so you don't need to `@import` them manually.
  - override `variables` in style files provided by other libraries (e.g. [ant-design](https://github.com/ant-design/ant-design)) and customize your own theme.

+### Usage with Vue CLI

+See [automatic imports](https://cli.vuejs.org/guide/css.html#automatic-imports) for more details.

 <h2 align="center">Examples</h2>